stacks-network/docs/_browser/ids-introduction.md

 and you can choose to share &ndash; or not.

 This document explains the free Blockstack ID, though there are others you can get for fee.
-You learn how to create a Blockstack ID, how to restore an ID, and how to delete data associated with an ID.
+You learn how to create a Blockstack ID, how to sign in with an ID, and how to delete data associated with an ID.
 This page contains the following sections:

 * TOC
 {:toc}

 ## Understand how identities function in the Blockstack Ecosystem